Conduct Standards for Residential Life

 Students should not be on building roofs, sunshades, or exterior walls at any time.

 The complexes are smoke-free buildings.
 Smoking is not permitted in any part of the complexes, including student rooms or apartments.
-Smoking is only allowed in designated areas at the University.
 Improper disposal of butts may lead to disciplinary action.

-Residents may not tamper with fire alarms, smoke alarms, or other equipment.
+Residents may not tamper with fire alarms and equipment.
 Violators will be subject to disciplinary action and potential fines.

-Intimidating or threatening verbal abuse of other residents or staff members is grounds for disciplinary action and may result in disciplinary action under the general Standard of Conduct for students.
+Intimidating or threatening verbal abuse of other residents or staff members may result in disciplinary action under the general Standard of Conduct for students.

 Visitation is allowed seven days per week in student rooms/apartments.
-For safety and privacy reasons, the following regulations must be followed and will be firmly enforced:
+For safety and privacy reasons, the following regulations must be followed and will be strictly enforced:

 - The visitation program does not include the housing of a guest for a night or longer in lieu of other housing, nor does it include cohabitation.
-All guests must be escorted at all times (both inside and outside rooms) by the resident with whom they are visiting.
-There should never be guests on floors or in rooms/apartments without escorts.
+All guests must be escorted to and from rooms by the resident with whom they are visiting.
+There should never be guests on floors without escorts.

 - Roommates and suitemates must establish their own visitation rules for their rooms/apartments, within the University established guidelines.